adibaba/Python-Django-The-Practical-Guide/README.md

 # Python Django - The Practical Guide

-This repository contains personal learning resources related to the course *Django - The Practical Guide*.
+This repository contains personal learning resources related to the course *Django - The Practical Guide* by Maximilian Schwarzmüller.
+Features of this repository are:

+- Course notes for single lectures
+- Links to code changes between single lectures (really helpful!)
+- Links to related code repositories, slides and the Django documentation

 ## Course notes